department-of-veterans-affairs/vets-website/content/pages/careers-employment/index.md

   <div class="link">
     <a href="https://vets.gov/employment/job-seekers/family-members/"><b>Resources for Family Members</b></a>
-    <p>Access valuable career resources for the spouses and other family members of Veterans and Servicemembers.
+    <p>Access valuable career resources for spouses and other family members of Veterans and Servicemembers.
   </div>

 </section>